apear9/rdwplus/cran-comments.md

 * same deal for retrieve_raster.R

 In any case, the main modes of writing outputs as files in the user's filespace are the two functions retrieve_raster.R and retrieve_vector.R.
 These are functions the user must generally explicitly call, and in which the user can specify exactly where files are to be written.
-Almost all other functions (with the exceptions address in the dot points above) only write to the GRASS dbase location.
+Almost all other functions (with the exceptions addressed in the dot points above) only write to the GRASS dbase location.
 When initialising GRASS from R, this by default is tempdir().
+At any rate, the user can set it to be whatever they want.

 Other minor changes: